- J.D. Salinger,

 - New Yorker Magazine, New York, May 4, 1957

-This New Yorker magazine is the true first printing of the story, which would later become the classic pairing Franny and Zooey, published by Little, Brown and Company in 1961.
+This New Yorker magazine is the true first printing of the story, which would later come out in book form as the classic pairing Franny and Zooey, published by Little, Brown and Company in 1961.
 This copy is in unusually fine condition, with just the slightest bruising to the corners.
 There is no fold mark or address label from mailing, and the colours are almost as sharp as new.

 Not bad for a fifty-odd year old magazine!

 There are only two copies for sale today on the web.
-They both have significant condition problems.
-One, at $145, has a loose cover, fold marks, moderate page tanning and corner wear.
-The other, at $270, is better overall, but has an illustration torn out, heavy spine wear, and the typical centre fold from mailing.
+One has significant condition problems.
+It has a loose cover, fold marks, moderate page tanning and corner wear.
+The other, at $450, is better overall, but has an interior illustration torn out, heavy spine wear, and the typical centre fold from mailing.

 If the seller doesn’t normally deal with books and magazines, you might want to suggest proper packing and shipping methods.
 Basically, you want your magazine to be protected from damage, including bending, crushing, and moisture.
 Also, it can be worth it to pay more for speedier shipping; the idea being, the less time in transit, the better.